Last Updated: November 4, 2022

 - If you are experiencing symptoms.

-- If you have been exposed to someone with COVID-19, quarantine for 5 days and monitor for symptoms and wear a mask for 10 days.
+- If you have been exposed to someone with COVID-19, monitor for symptoms and wear a mask for 10 days.

 - If the sign at the door says "Mask Required."
 Follow the rules of the space you're entering.

-- If the indoor space is mask optional or outdoors, the CDC recommends wearing masks in public when other social distancing measures are difficult to maintain.
+- If the indoor space is mask optional or outdoors, the CDC recommends wearing masks in public when other physical distancing measures are difficult to maintain.

 - Even if outdoors or in a space where masks are optional, if you would like to wear a mask, please wear one.